nasa/Common-Metadata-Repository/metadata-db-app/README.md

 This returns all revisions of the concept that matches the search parameters by default.
 It also supports parameter 'latest'.
 When latest=true, only the latest revision of the concepts are returned.

 Supported combinations of concept type and parameters:
-  * collections, provider-id, short-name, version-id
   * collections, provider-id, entry-id
   * collections, provider-id, entry-title
+  * collections, provider-id, short-name, version-id
+  * collections, provider-id, entry-title, short-name
+  * collections, provider-id, entry-title, version-id
   * collections, provider-id, entry-title, short-name, version-id
   * collections, provider-id